Smooth 2-Group Extensions and Symmetries of Bundle Gerbes: Application II: Anomalies in quantum field theory

 This 1-cocycle is trivial precisely if there exists a natural isomorphism to the constant 1-cocycle at the trivial line bundle $I$.
 The choice of such an isomorphism corresponds to the equivariant structure on $E$.
 The isomorphisms $\chi$ in Definition~\ref{Def: smooth 1} use the smooth 2-group structure on $\HLBdl^M$, and the isomorphisms which are part of the splittings $s_\Ga$ and $s_\Ia$, and $\widehat{E}$.
 Generally, two 1-isomorphisms $\mathcal{G}\longrightarrow \mathcal{G}'$ of bundle gerbes differ by the action of a 1-automorphism of $\mathcal{G'}$.
 Hence the obstruction to the existence of an equivariant isomorphism is an element of the first higher group cohomology of $G$ with coefficients in the smooth abelian 2-group $\HLBdl^M$.

-Let us now explain the relation to the Hamiltonian description of chiral anomalies in terms of bundle gerbes, which was worked out in~\cite{Mickelsson:1983xi,CM94,CM96,Carey1997}.
-Let $M$ be a based odd-dimensional compact Riemannian spin manifold, $P$ a principal $G$-bundle on $M$, and $\rho\colon G \longrightarrow \End(V)$ a representation of $G$ describing the matter content of the gauge theory.
+Let us now explain the relation to the Hamiltonian description of chiral anomalies in terms of bundle gerbes, which was worked out in~\cite{Mickelsson:1983xi,CM94,CM96,Index, Carey1997}.
+Let $M$ be a based odd-dimensional compact Riemannian spin manifold,\footnote{The type of Hamiltonian anomaly discussed here can only occur on odd-dimensional manifolds, since otherwise the chirality operator could be used to define consistent polarisations.} $P$ a principal $G$-bundle on $M$, and $\rho\colon G \longrightarrow \End(V)$ a representation of $G$ describing the matter content of the gauge theory.
 Again we denote by $\mathscr{A}$ the affine space of connections on $P$ and by $\mit\Gamma$ the pointed group of gauge transformations.
 For every $A\in \mathscr{A}$ we can construct a massless Dirac operator

 where $S\to M$ is the spinor bundle.
 The Dirac operator is a first order self-adjoint elliptic differential operator, which serves as the first quantised Hamiltonian acting on the one-particle Hilbert space $\Ha=\Gamma(M;S\otimes V)$.